SyncHarsh/SyncHarsh/README.md

 + This is green text
 - This is red text
 !
 This is orange text
-# This is gray text
+- This is gray text
-This is green text